Q: When will I receive my tickets?

 Q: How do I go about changing my booking?

-Any amendment will be subject to availability, amendment charges (excludes flexible ticket holders), plus any difference in costs.
-Further details should be obtain from our Administration department on 0845 330 2044 or at firstname.lastname@example.org Amendments within 7 days of travel are not always possible.
+Any amendments will be subject to availability and will incur amendment charges (except flexible tickets) in addition to any difference in costs.
+Further details can be obtained from our Admin Team on 01489 866901 or via email at email@example.com.
+Amendments within 14 days of travel are not always possible and cancellation changes will apply.

 Q: Is there any time difference between here and The Gambia?

-The Gambia is on GMT, so there is no time difference.
-During British Summer Time, The Gambia is 1 hour behind us here in the UK.
+The Gambia is on GMT, so there is no time difference during the winter.

 Q: Can I take photos or videos?